 - Apprehension due to lack of regulation

-- Since blockchain records are transparent to the network, financial organizations, or even customers, will not be comfortable opening the books to everybody
+- Since blockchain records are transparent to the network, financial organisations, or even customers, will not be comfortable opening the books to everybody

 - Banks, underwrites and brokerages earn sizeable fees as intermediaries.
 They not only have to sacrifice this income but also must invest in new technology